Reading Time

 How do game-based assessments measure cognitive and behavioral skills?

-Game-based assessments measure cognitive and behavioral skills by challenging candidates with tasks that test abilities such as problem-solving, logical thinking, and teamwork.
-Observing candidates’ behavior in real-time situations offers a dynamic view of their performance, which is often harder to measure with traditional tests.
+Game-based assessments measure cognitive and behavioral skills by challenging candidates with tasks designed to test abilities such as problem-solving, logical thinking, and teamwork.
+These assessments use interactive scenarios or puzzles that mimic real-world challenges, requiring candidates to make decisions, strategize, and adapt to changing conditions.
+Observing candidates’ behavior in these real-time situations provides a dynamic view of their performance, offering insights into traits like adaptability, creativity, and resilience—skills that are often harder to measure with traditional tests.
+The data generated during gameplay is analyzed to evaluate patterns, decision-making processes, and the overall fit of the candidate for the role.

 Pros and cons of a game-based assessment